mikewest/http-state-tokens/README.md

 instance, incorporating some [Cake](https://tools.ietf.org/html/draft-abarth-cake-00)- or [Macaroon](https://ai.google/research/pubs/pub41892)-like HMACing to indicate provenance or capability.
-Or shifting more radically to an OAuth style model where the server sets a long-lived token which the browser exchanges on a regular basis for short-lived tokens.
+Or shifting more radically to an OAuth style model where the server sets a long-lived token which the user agent exchanges on a regular basis for short-lived tokens.

 ### Opt-in?

-The current proposal suggests that the browser generate a token for newly visited origins by default, delivering it along with the initial request.
+The current proposal suggests that the user agent generate a token for newly visited origins by default, delivering it along with the initial request.
 It might be reasonable instead to send something like `Sec-HTTP-State: ?` to advertise the feature's presence, and allow the server to ask for a token by sending an appropriate options header (`Sec-HTTP-State-Options: generate`, or